fabiscafe/game-devices-udev/README.md

 If everything was done correctly, it should work now!

 ## Add My Device!
 ### Create a Pull/Merge Request!
+(PR)
-Please create a pull request with your verified working rule, one rule per device.
-Also, do not forget to include the README.md change, with the device name format:
+Please create a PR with your verified, working rule.
+Every device should have its own PR.
+Do not forget to add your device to the README.md in this format:
 ```
 # [VENDOR] [MARKETING-DEVICE-NAME]; {CONNECTION-TYPE}; {CONNECTION-TYPE} (VendorID:ProductID)
 ```